Strong-AI-Lab/emotion/README.md

 See the `examples` directory for examples.

-# Papers
-Papers that we have published will have associated code in the `papers` directory.
-See [`papers/README.md`](papers/README.md) for more information about scripts for individual publications.

 # Citing
 Our paper has now been publised at [ACM Multimedia 2023]( https://dl.acm.org/doi/10.1145/3581783.3613459).
 If you use ERTK, please